 So, here you go: The Ultimate, Illustrated Guide to Your Core in Yoga Practice, Part I. I’ll post Part II shortly, which will focus on what I call the complementary muscles and access points to your core.
 I’ll also be publishing several Pose Notebooks and Practice sequences that focus on the core soon—so make sure to follow me on Instagram and register for my email list so you know when these are available.

 A quick note: These images are courtesy of Paul Roache, MD.
 Paul is the co-creator of my Online Anatomy Course, Essential Yoga Anatomy.
-To learn more about Yoga Anatomy, you can take my Essential Yoga Anatomy E-Course.
+To learn more about Yoga Anatomy, you can take my Essential Yoga Anatomy Online Course.
 (Get the details here.)

 There are four components of the core.
 When I use the word “core,” I’m referring to a combination of the following muscle groups: